jkalbhenn/module.js/README.md

 ```

 Usually relative to a web server root.
 The default load path is the current directory.
-Setting the load path would only be necessary once, in a toplevel javascript file that only includes modules.
+Setting the load path would only be necessary once, in a toplevel javascript file that only includes modules

 ## Module names
-Names are strings of arbitrary length, corresponding to relative paths under load path which identify javascript files, with "/" replaced by dots and without filename extensions.
+Names are strings of arbitrary length, corresponding to relative paths under load path which identify javascript files, with "/" replaced by dots and without filename extensions

 ### Example
 - Load path: "/lib/javascript/"